There is a copy of this essay in WordPress. Synchronised 17th Jan.

 book Face of Our Time (1929, reprinted 2003), for Exercise 1.2, it was noted that 'four … are head and shoulders; two … are waist-up; 31 are three-quarter length; and 23 are full-length'.
 Looking at Dawoud Bey's 2019 on Photographing People and Communities, the breakdown is 15 head-and-shoulders; 17 waist-up; 15 three-quarter; 11 full-length and zero head shots.
 There would have been some technical limitations on facial close-ups in the very early days of photography, but not on Sander or Bey.

-4. Some (name them) contend that there are three parties: subject, photographer and viewer but this is not the case.
-The viewing transaction is another, entirely separate, process: the two parties may be influenced in their transaction by their perceptions of the intended or potential audience, but that is only supposition on their parts.
+4. The analysis could be extended to cover three parties: subject, photographer and viewer but the viewing transaction is another, entirely separate, process: the two parties may be influenced in their transaction by their perceptions of the intended or potential audience, but that is only supposition on their parts.

 Batchen, G. (2001) Each wild idea.
 Cambridge, Mass.: MIT Press.